James Hardie Statement Collection Overview & Paint Colour Matches

 Evening Blue

-The darker version of Boothbay Blue, it also suits virtually every style of home and works with either Arctic White or Cobble Stone trim.
-BB and EB make a lovely, understated combo.
+It also suits virtually every style of home and works with either Arctic White or Cobble Stone trim.
+BB and EB make a lovely, subtle combination as shown in the photo above.

 Aged Pewter

-Aged Pewter is by far the warmest mid-tone grey in the collection, similar to SW 7019 Gauntlet Gray.
+Aged Pewter is the warmest mid-tone grey in the collection, similar to SW 7019 Gauntlet Gray.

-As with the other mid-tone and dark greys, Aged Pewter wouldn’t be my first choice, but if you want something darker and are limited by brick or stone, the warmth of Aged Pewter may work really well!
+As with the other mid-tone and dark greys, Aged Pewter wouldn’t be my first choice, but if you want something darker and are limited by brick or stone with violet undertones, Aged Pewter may work really well.

 Iron Gray

 Iron Gray is the darkest colour available in the Statement Collection.
-It’s a deep, charcoal gray with a green undertone, similar to SW 7062 Rock Bottom.
+It’s a deep, charcoal gray with a green undertone, a touch subtler than SW 7062 Rock Bottom.

-Like all dark neutrals, Iron Gray works best on modern homes with lots of glazing, surrounded by ample greenery and landscaping (which this home above could use more of).
+Like all dark neutrals, Iron Gray works best on modern homes with lots of windows, surrounded by ample greenery and landscaping (which this home above is lacking).
 With its hint of softness and earthiness, Iron Gray a great alternative to black while still working well with black windows.

 Deep Ocean

-Deep Ocean is a deep navy blue similar to BM HC-154 Hale Navy.
+Deep Ocean is a navy blue just a touch lighter than BM HC-154 Hale Navy.

 Mountain Sage

-Mountain Sage is a deep, mossy green similar to BM 1498 Forest Floor.
+Mountain Sage is a deep, mossy green, sitting right between BM 1497 Rolling Hills and 1498 Forest Floor.

 Countrylane Red

-Countrylane Red is a deep muted brick colour, similar to BM 2104-30 Harvest Brown.
+Countrylane Red is a deep, muted, brick red, similar to BM 2104-30 Harvest Brown.

-Red houses aren’t for everyone, but it’s definitely a classic and timeless look if you love it!
+Red houses aren’t for everyone, but it’s definitely a classic look with light trim and pretty landscaping!
 Muted, earthy reds like this work best on more traditional homes.

 Rich Espresso

 And that’s a wrap on James Hardie’s Statement Collection colour matches!
-I hope this list helps with your sampling and selection process, but check out my design services if you’d still like a colour consultation.
+I hope this list helps with your sampling and selection process, but you can purchase a consultation if you still want help deciding!